-- you agree to the information being disclosed, or - someone other than us has made the confidential information public.
+- we are required or authorised by law to disclose it - you agree to the information being disclosed, or - someone other than us has made the confidential information public.

-12.2.3.
-How we use your personal information
+12.2.3 How we use your personal information

 We must treat your personal information according to the Australian Privacy Principles (APPs) and the Privacy Act 1988 (Cth).
 This includes letting you know: